Reloaded-Project/Reloaded-III/docs/Loader/Platforms/About.md

 As the core loader is written in Rust, it is theoretically possible to support any platform provided:

-- You have access to libc.
+- You have access to sufficient amount of libc.
 - LLVM supports the machine code for your target (e.g. ARM, x86 etc.).
 - Executable format reverse engineered, so you can make linker produce libraries.
 - You can dynamically load libraries.